maverick-yan/tol-node-public/README.md

 * Premade script not found?
 Simply copy+paste a template from another call and rename it to the correct call: Done.
 * There are also some experiments in regards to handling CSV (such as CD keys) and other relevant tasks.
 * Now with MailChimp support!
 Surely more to come.
+* API Originally made for Throne of Lies: The Online Game of Lies and Deceit @ https://www.ThroneOfLies.com

 ## PreReqs:
 1. Edit "rename_me_to_secret-keys.json" file in `/tol2/data/` and replace placeholder values.